 Copper is one of the hottest metals being used in design these days.
 It’s everywhere, in all rooms, in all amounts.
-While it might seem a little intimidating to attempt a DIY project using metal, this one is a fast and easy way to get started.
-Truly, you can start and finish your own custom copper magazine rack in no time at all.
+While it might seem a little intimidating to attempt a DIY project using metal, pipes craft are one of the fasted and easiest ways to get started.
+Truly, you can start and finish your own custom copper magazine holder in no time at all.
 As far as DIYs go, this one is very satisfying…especially if your living room is in desperate need of a clean-lined, understated spot to stow away your magazines and other reading materials!

 DIY Project: Copper & wool felt magazine holder, 20”w x 7”d x 16”h